metablaster/WindowsFirewallRuleset/README.md

 2. Right click on `secpol.msc` and click `Run as administrator`
 3. Expand node: `Windows Defender Firewall with Advanced Security`
 4. Expand node: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
-5. Click on either `Inbound` or `Outbound` node to view and manage rules you applied with Powershell script.
+5. Click on either `Inbound` or `Outbound` node to view and manage rules you applied with PowerShell.

 ## Applying individual rulesets